aasmith1788/sleep_study/math.md

 ```

 Where:
-- N is the sample size (39 participants)
+- N is the sample size (60 participants for RI-CLPM)
 - p is the number of observed variables (12)
 - S is the sample covariance matrix
 - Σ(θ) is the model-implied covariance matrix